 A VPN, or a virtual private network, is a service that enables users to search the web securely and safely.
 It protects their data by hiding their IP address to give them an anonymous browsing experience.
 But how does a VPN work?

 A VPN creates an ‘encrypted tunnel’ between the web and your device.
 This blocks anyone from accessing your data, including your online activity.
 In order to secure your data online, a VPN will first send your traffic – including downloads, uploads and searches – through a VPN server.
-This traffic will then be transmitted to your Internet Service Provider.
+This traffic will then be transmitted to your Internet Service Provider (ISP).
 This process protects your device from being identified, and instead it appears that your data is coming from the VPN server – not your device.
 Using a VPN server will also hide your IP address as well as your traffic, which adds another layer of security.

 Why is a VPN important for security?